tanliyon/gym-xiangqi/README.md

 ### The Elephant
 The elephant moves exactly 2 steps diagonally, which can also be visualized as two positions to the left/right and two positions forward/backward.
 The elephant will not be able to jump over pieces while moving, meaning if a piece exists to the top right of the elephant, it will not be able to jump over that piece to reach the top right position of the piece.

-The elephant can be used to a piece as it moves.
+The elephant can be used to capture a piece as it moves.
 The elephant cannot cross the river, which is why it is mainly used as a defensive piece.

 ### The Horse
 The horse in Xiang Qi behaves similarly to knight in chess, where it moves following the "L" shape, which can be visualized as moving 1 position orthogonally followed by 1 position diagonally away from the horse.
 The horse can be used to capture a piece as it moves.